Azure/azure-storage-node/BreakingChanges.md

 Tracking Breaking Changes in 1.5.0

+BLOB
+* When specifiying access condition `If-None-Match: *`, it will always fail.

 QUEUE
 * `createMessage` callback has been changed from `errorOrResponse` to `errorOrResult<QueueMessageResult>` which contains `messageId`, `popReceipt`, `timeNextVisible`, `insertionTime` and `expirationTime`.
 It can be passed to `updateMessage` and `deleteMessage` APIs.